Powered By

 Pay extra attention to Life per Kill as a Secondary Affix on your gear.
 Shadow Power Blood Moon turns 50% of that into Life per Hit.
 By stacking Life per Kill you can boost your sustain without sacrificing any important stats.
 This is why we want to use Bottomless Potion of Mutilation, as you can snapshot it (see Mechanics).

-Apart from that, you want to stack damage stats wherever possible, especially Critical Hit Chance & Damage, Elemental Damage, Impale Damage, Attack Speed and lastly Area Damage (only for Solo Push).
+Apart from that, you want to stack damage stats wherever possible, especially Critical Hit Chance & Damage, Elemental Damage, Impale Damage and lastly Area Damage.
 The rest goes to defense, especially All Resistance on Pants, Boots, Belt, Shoulders.
 We can add up some Vitality rolls and Elite Damage Reduction on Chest.
 Physical Resistance is also extremely useful, as you generally stand very close to your enemies and most of the incoming damage will be of that type.
 Because of that, you should always use Flawless Royal Diamond in your Chest and Pants sockets.

 Assembling the Build